ZanzyTHEbar/ESP32GreenhouseTowerDIY/README.md

 In the height of COVID my wife and i wanted to grow our own food indoors.
 This open source project is a culmination of my own work and many inspirations from the internet to develop an easy, approachable and beginner friendly project for hobbyists.

 This project is designed to be modular and affordable.
-Featuring a vertical tower system with interlocking parts and an adapter to a common 20L/5gallon bucket.
+Featuring a vertical tower system with interlocking parts and an adapter to a common `20L/5gallon` bucket.

 The design also features an optional 3D printable Aeroponic Nozzle for converting the system from hydroponic to aeroponic.

-I decided to go with an ESP32 using Micropython firmware.
-While Arduino is perfectly fine, i wanted this project to be approachable to all skil levels, python seemed like the most comon first "language".
+> I decided to go with an ESP32 using Micropython firmware.
+While Arduino is perfectly fine, i wanted this project to be approachable to all skill levels, python seemed like the most common first "language".

+> ***EDIT***: I have added Arduino Core support for the ESP32.
+This is a work in progress and will be the main code-base in the future going forward.It simply has more sensor support and a few more features, plus it runs faster and consumes less power.

 ![tower garden](https://github.com/ZanzyTHEbar/ESP32GreenhouseTowerDIY/blob/main/3D%20Printing%20Files/Modular%20Hydroponic%20Tower%20Garden/images/IMG_20190523_094749.jpg)